dask/dask/docs/source/dataframe-parquet.rst

 parquet files and datasets.

 In its simplest usage, this takes a path to the directory in which to write the dataset.
-Just as with :func:`read_parquet`, this path may be local, or point to some remote filesystem (e.g. S3, GCS_, ...) by prepending the path with a protocol.
+This path may be local, or point to some remote filesystem (for example S3_ or GCS_) by prepending the path with a protocol.

 .. code-block:: python